 Knock Knee Causes

-There are a variety causes of Knock Knee; these causes include birth/development, injury, vitamin deficiencies, genetic factors, and joint conditions.
-The causes of Knock Knee in children and adults can differ.
+There are a variety causes of Knock-Knee; these causes include birth/development, injury, vitamin deficiencies, genetic factors, and joint conditions.
+The causes of Knock-Knee in children and adults can differ.

 Knock Knee is a condition that is quite common in children.
 When children are in their mother’s womb, their knees are positioned in a bent manner.
 Because of this, many children are born bowlegged.
-This is something that the children may have until they are roughly 2 or 3 years old, but as they get older, their legs turns the opposite direction.
-They legs turn inwards, and the children develops Knock Knee until they’re 7 or 8 years old.
-In most cases, Knock Knee is grown out of by the time they are this age, but if they do not, they could possible have bone disease.
+This is something that the children may have until they are roughly 2 or 3 years old, but as they get older, their legs turn the opposite direction.
+They legs turn inwards, and the children develop Knock Knee until they’re 7 or 8 years old.
+In most cases, Knock Knee is grown out of by the time they are this age, but if they do not, they could possibly have bone disease.

 Cozen’s Fractures are fractures that involve a shaft fracture of the tibia.
 These fracture cause deformities in limbs.
 This occurs most often in children who range from ages 3 and 6.
 Children who experience this may become Knock-Kneed.
 Children may also experience pain and refuse to put any weight on their legs which may cause them to not walk.

 Rickets is a condition that is caused by a Vitamin D deficiency.
 Because of this deficiency, children’s bones soften and weaken.
-Rickets cause the growth plates at the end of their leg’s to become soften which can result in deformities such as Knock Knee.
+Rickets causes the growth plates at the end of their leg’s to become soften which can result in deformities such as Knock Knee.
 This can also create delayed growth, pain, and muscle weakness.

 Knock Knee In Adults